Resanth18/aws-springboot-project-247-Intern-/README.md

 This README is intentionally **very detailed** so that:

-* You can re-read it after months and still understand everything
+* You/I can re-read it after months and still understand everything
-* You can explain the full flow confidently to your TL or interviewer
+* You/I can explain the full flow confidently to your TL or interviewer
-* You learn *why* each layer, dependency, and file exists
+* You/I learn *why* each layer, dependency, and file exists

-> ⚠️ All sensitive information (AWS Account ID, Access Keys, Secret Keys, User Pool IDs) is **intentionally hidden**.
+> All sensitive information (AWS Account ID, Access Keys, Secret Keys, User Pool IDs) is **intentionally hidden**.

 ---

-## 🎯 What This Project Is About (In Simple Words)
+## What This Project Is About (In Simple Words)

 Think of this project like this: